MoniPar/reclaimed-treasures/README.md

 </details>

-The second sprint tackled the User Registration & Authorisation Epic and  involved setting up Django Allauth functionality.
+The second sprint tackled the User Registration & Authentication Epic and  involved setting up Django Allauth functionality.
 While shorter than the first sprint, this took a bit longer than expected as I ran into some issues while copying the templates.
 The Password Reset story was placed into the backlog as one of the tasks needed testing in production.

 Completed User Stories: